 The Strathearn Marathon, held in beautiful Perthshire, is rapidly becoming one of the stand-out events in the Scottish running calendar in one of the best areas of Scotland for running.
 The race is organised by Strathearn Harriers, a club with an established record of running popular races such as the very successful Crieff 10k and the Simon Wake Comrie Hills Relay.
-The race is becoming established as the friendliest Scottish marathon.
-Read what runners in the inaugural 2012 race said about the event.
+The race is well established as the friendliest Scottish marathon.
+Read what runners in the 2016 race said about the event.

 The sixth running of the Strathearn Marathon will take place on SUNDAY 11 JUNE 2017, starting at 9.00am.
-Online entry for the 2017 event will open in August at Entry Central.
+Online entry for the 2017 event are open at Entry Central.

 Please read the full terms and conditions before entering.